concordion/concordion-website/tutorial/index.md

 layout: sidenav
 title: "Concordion | Tutorial"
 description: ""
+heading: "Tutorial"
+subheading: "This runs through the basics of creating living documents using Concordion."
 ---
-# Tutorial

-This runs through the basics of creating living documents using Concordion.

 Creating a living document is a 3 step process:

 1. Authoring